|U.S. President James Buchanan|

 Feb.
 22, 1512 – Italian cartographer and explorer Amerigo Vespucci died at the age of 57 in Seville, Crown of Castile, in present-day Spain.

 Feb.
 22, 1627 – Dutch explorer Olivier van Noort died at the age of 68 or 69.

 Feb.
 22, 1732 - George Washington, the first President of the United States, was born in Westmoreland County, Va.

 Feb.
-22, 1777 – Revolutionary War leader and Georgia’s first Provisional Governor Archibald Bulloch died under mysterious circumstances just hours after Georgia's Council of Safety grants him the powers of a dictator in expectation of a British invasion.
+22, 1777 – Revolutionary War leader and Georgia’s first Provisional Governor Archibald Bulloch died under mysterious circumstances just hours after Georgia's Council of Safety granted him the powers of a dictator in expectation of a British invasion.
 The cause of his death remains unknown but there had been rumors that he had been poisoned.
 Archibald Bulloch has gone down in history as one of the American Revolution's great leaders, and he is also known as the great-great-grandfather of America's 26th president, Theodore Roosevelt.

 Feb.
-22, 1819 - Spanish minister Do Luis de Onis and U.S. Secretary of State John Quincy Adams signed the Florida Purchase Treaty, in which Spain agrees to cede the remainder of its old province of Florida to the United States.
+22, 1819 - Spanish minister Do Luis de Onis and U.S. Secretary of State John Quincy Adams signed the Florida Purchase Treaty, in which Spain agreed to cede the remainder of its old province of Florida to the United States.
 Formal U.S. occupation began in 1821, and General Andrew Jackson, the hero of the War of 1812, was appointed military governor.
 Florida was organized as a U.S. territory in 1822 and was admitted into the Union as a slave state in 1845.